open-learning/git4ol/README.md

 author@shell:~/mock$ git rebase --interactive markdown@0.0.0/step/2
 ```

 Which let's us interactively choose what commits we need to edit via a text ui.
-Change the `pick` to `edit` on the commits that need editing and save.
+Change the `pick` to `edit` on the commits that need editing and save:

 ```
 edit cf92883 Phrase Emphasis